Armed with rocket and maybe heir, Kim Jong-un remembers father

 In the footage, Kim's wife, Ri Sol-ju, was wearing traditional Korean black mourning clothes and looked to be pregnant.
 It was not possible to verify that she was pregnant and there was no official announcement by North Korean media.

-The couple, accompanied by top officials of the secretive state, bowed deeply in front of 5 meter (16 feet) high statues of the late Kim Jong-il and his father, Kim Il Sung.
+The couple, accompanied by top officials of the secretive state, bowed deeply in front of 5 metre (16 feet) high statues of the late Kim Jong-il and his father, Kim Il Sung.

 Accompanying them were Kim's uncle, Jang Song-thaek, believed to be the effective second in command, and his aunt, Kim Kyong-hui, at a ceremony to inaugurate the renovated Kumsusan Palace of the Sun, a giant mausoleum dedicated to the two deceased members of the Kim clan.